 Tara Stiles—Tai Chi & Chi Kung

 Instructor Tara Stiles leads a session of Chi Kung and Tai Chi movements.
 These gentle motions facilitate better breathing and movement.

 Bonus: Bev Anderson Gets Her Due

-This DVD features the presentation of the 2009 Annual Report, Bev's award, and an important discussion about the future of the NCCNA.
+This DVD features the presentation of the 2009 Annual Report, Bev's award, and an important discussion about the future of the WNA.
 Members who are interested in what is happening with our association may request this DVD for free, though we would greatly appreciate any donation to cover our costs.
-An NCCNA Production.
+A WNA Production.